|Senior Editors:||Haleluya Wondwosen, Tyler Drake|

 We would like to express our gratitude and thanks to Kristin Laughtin-Dunker for her support in guiding us through the publication process and managing the digital platform.
 Her efforts are and have been essential to the success of this journal.

 We would also like to thank our faculty advisor Dr. Shira Klein, as well as Chapman’s History Department as a whole.
 Their passion, mentorship, and wisdom form the beating heart of our program and motivated us to challenge ourselves and open our minds to the vast world of knowledge and opportunity.
 Dr. Jennifer D. Keene, Dr. Robert Slayton, Dr. Alexander Bay, Dr. Charissa Threat, Dr. Kyle Longley, Dr. Lily Hodges, Dr. William F. Cumiford, Dr. Jeffrey Koerber, Dr. Marilyn J. Harran, Professor Michael Fraga, Dr. Mateo Jarquin, Dr. Luke Nichter, Dr. Liam O’Mara, Dr. Jana Remy, Dr. Adwoa Opong, Dr. Vivian Yan-Gonzalez, and Dr. Patrick Cecil have all been instrumental in the journeys of the class of 2023, and none of these stellar papers would have been possible without their enthusiastic support and encouragement.

-We would also like to thank our dedicated team of student editors who were willing to devote their time to this journal, and especially recognize our Junior and Managing editors, who navigated this year's changes patiently and helped make this edition a success.
+Finally, we would like to thank our hard-working team of student editors who were willing to devote their time to this journal, and especially recognize our Junior and Sophomore editorial board members, without whom this issue could not exist.